mikeoliphant/ChartPlayer/README.md

 # ChartPlayer

-ChartPlayer is an application for playing along to charts in [OpenSongChart](https://github.com/mikeoliphant/OpenSongChart) format.
+ChartPlayer is a cross-platform application for playing along to charts in [OpenSongChart](https://github.com/mikeoliphant/OpenSongChart) format.

 It runs as a VST plugin inside your DAW so that you can use any other plugin you like (ie: guitar amp simulation) for your instrument sounds.